csoroz/CIPs/CIP-1694/README.md

 | 6.
 Treasury withdrawal         | A map from stake credentials to a positive number of Lovelace |
 | 7.
 Info                        |                                                               |

+> **Warning**
+> For treasury withdrawals, there will be upper and lower thresholds on the amount: the withdrawal threshold is the **total** amount of Lovelace that is withdrawn by the action, not the amount of any single withdrawal if the action specifies more than one withdrawal.

+> **Note**
+> The new major protocol version must be precisely one greater than the current protocol version.
+> Any two consecutive epochs will therefore either have the same major protocol version, or the
+> later one will have a major protocol version that is one greater.

-Each accepted governance action will be assigned a unique identifier (a.k.a. the **governance action ID**), consisting of the transaction hash that created it and the index within the transaction body that points to it.
+Each  governance action that is accepted on the chain will be assigned a unique identifier (a.k.a. the **governance action ID**), consisting of the transaction hash that created it and the index within the transaction body that points to it.

 > ** Note: There can be no duplicate committee members - each pair of credentials in a committee must be unique.